DennisGross/COOL-MC/README.md

 We trained RL policies in the taxi (transporter.prism), collision avoidance (avoid.prism), and frozen lake (frozen_lake3-v1.prism) environment.

 ## Web-Interface
-`bash start_ui.sh` starts the MLFlow server to analyze the RL training process (http://hostname:5000).
+`mlflow server -h 0.0.0.0 &` starts the MLFlow server in the background to analyze the RL training process (http://hostname:5000).

+To get the IP-address of the docker container, use `ip add | grep global`.

 ## Model Checking Times and Limitations
 All experiments were executed on a NVIDIA GeForce GTX 1060 Mobile GPU, 8 GB RAM, and an Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz x 12.